WaterAid

-Strengthening and future-proofing a mature ecosystem for a global charity working towards a world where everyone, everywhere has clean water, decent toilets, and good hygiene.
+Strengthening and future-proofing a mature ecosystem for a global charity working towards a world where everyone, everywhere has access to clean water, decent toilets, and good hygiene.

 In addition to overall site improvements, WaterAid had recently undergone a rebrand, evolving a brand that had been established for five years.
 My role included applying the new brand and visual identity to the digital experience to truly reflect WaterAid’s mission, vision and personality.

-I was part of a core team of UI, UX and tech specialists working in partnership with WaterAid’s digital and content teams for about 6 months from scoping and discovery through design and to build and launch in January 2026.
+I was part of a core team of design and tech specialists working in partnership with WaterAid’s digital product and content teams from scoping and discovery through design and build, to a phased launch between January and May 2026.

 The project was set up with a long-term roadmap to enable a more strategic approach, focusing on the most impactful areas and highest value priorities.
-Following conversations with the client, and research around the challenges they faced, we established six strategic opportunities.
+Following conversations with the client, and research around the challenges they faced, we established six strategic opportunities designed to work together as a unified approach.
 These go beyond simple technical fixes, and encompass wider transformational changes aimed at reducing costs, simplifying workflows and freeing up teams to focus on mission-critical work.

 These opportunities included simplifying and unifying the CMS and introducing a new design system to create a more consistent yet flexible website; streamlining site navigation and user journeys for smarter content relationships that guide users toward meaningful action; and boosting storytelling and engagement capabilities, giving content editors more control and making WaterAid’s impact as visible and compelling as it can be.